 Pretty and short, this pram friendly dog walk in Belconnen loops around the edge of a small peninsula jutting into Lake Ginninderra.
 The peninsula is entirely covered by a lovely park - Diddams Close Park - featuring mature eucalypts and exotic trees around the lake edge and grassland in the centre.
 It is particularly enjoyable in autumn when tall poplars turn a brilliant yellow.
 There are ample of off leash opportunities, including a dog swimming beach, and the Belconnen Dog Park is located at the beginning of the walk.
 No cafés here unfortunately but ample picnic tables and barbecue facilities, plus playgrounds for the kids.
 The very easy, 2.5 km generally flat walk starts and ends at the east end of Diddams Close, Belconnen.
 See more photos illustrating this lovely walk.

 Extremely pretty and following a generally flat route meandering around the peninsula of Weston Park, this pram friendly walk in Yarralumla offers something different again.
 The park features mature native and exotic trees, and the lake is nearly always in sight.
 Dogs must be on leash but the walk starts and ends at the Yarralumla Dog Park where you can give your dog the opportunity to play off leash and socialise with other dogs.
 There is also a dog off leash swimming area very close to the dog park.
 The 4 km route passes a dog friendly café, or you can drive/walk to the Yarralumla shops for other cafes.
 There are numerous playgrounds in Weston Park.

-CDW would like to thank the wonderful volunteers featured in these photos who gave so generously of their time to illustrate these great pram friendly walks.
+CDW thanks the wonderful volunteers featured in these photos who gave so generously of their time to illustrate these great pram friendly walks.